-There are three clinics that comprise the Center for Juvenile Law and Policy.
+There are four clinics that comprise the Center for Juvenile Law and Policy.
 They are:

 - The Juvenile Justice Clinic, which represents children in delinquency court proceedings;

-- The Juvenile Innocence and Fair Sentencing Clinic, which specializes in the post-conviction criminal defense of persons who were convicted as children.
+- The Juvenile Innocence and Fair Sentencing Clinic, which specializes in the post-conviction criminal defense of persons who were convicted as children; and

 Each clinic requires enrollment in a year-long course relevant to its respective focus (procedure and litigation skills for the JJC; California education law and lawyering skills for YJEC; investigation and appellate processes for the JIFS Clinic).
 The coursework prepares clinical students for all aspects of representation of their clients, from initial interviews through hearings, disposition and post-disposition case management.